 Collecting Real World Data

+Collecting Real World Data Activity Source: National Aeronautics and Space Administration.
+Adapted with permission.
 Scientists collect data to understand Earth and how it changes.
 Quantitative data involves taking measurements, while qualitative data are observations and descriptions of phenomena.
 When it comes to climate, scientists try to collect as much and as many types of data as possible to be able to analyze how climate is changing and what effects it is having.
-Because climate affects all areas of the world, collecting this data is a large undertaking.
-This is where you can help.
+[Read More]

 Latitude and Longitude